stefanvstein/testify/README.md

 ```
 You evaluate content of top level test-comment expressions by supplying the namespace to one of the three functions `eval-as-use`, `eval-all` or `eval-in-ns`.

-Note that only the content of top level test-comments in the source file will be evaluated.
-Nested test-comments will just be like ordinary comments, ignored.
+*Note that only the content of top level test-comments in the source file will be evaluated.
+Nested test-comments will just be like ordinary comments, ignored.*

 Other parts of the the source file will be considered before evaluating the test-comments, slightly different depending on evaluation method.
 The test-comments are thereafter evaluated from top to bottom as they appear.

+*Note that it is the source code that is being evaluated, hence the source code has to be available for the classloader.*

 Every step and its result will be printed to \*out\*:

 ```
 (clojure.core/in-ns 'project.testcase)
 => #namespace[project.testcase]